Whale Fin Snake Plant – Beginners Care Guide

 To propagate by plant division, follow these steps:

-- Identify the Point of Separation – because the Sansevieria Pinguicula hovers above the ground, you don’t need to worry about uprooting your snake plants.
+- Identify the Point of Separation – because the Sansevieria Masoniana hovers above the ground, you don’t need to worry about uprooting your snake plants.
 Identify the point at which you would like to make the separation.

 - Make the Cut – take a sharp knife sterilized with rubbing alcohol and make a clean cut.

 - Repot your Plants – fill your propagation containers a third up with a good-quality potting mix (discussed above).
-Place each newly separated walking snake plant into a pot and backfill with quality potting mix until the soil level covers the roots.
+Place each newly separated snake plant into a pot and backfill with quality potting mix until the soil level covers the roots.
 Give all your plants good watering and ensure all excess water drains out.

 You can find detailed step-by-step instructions HERE.